Ice Maidens

 “I will never walk your path!”

 She let out a shrill laugh.
 “I can feel your terror, and the lust you harbor for my shape.
-One day, you will embrace me willingly.”
+One day, you’ll embrace me willingly.”

 “Never!”

 “We shall see.
-You have been warned.
+You are warned.
 Next time our paths cross, the fear you now feel will be justified.”

 One by one the cats slowly padded into darkness.
 A warmth seemed to descend on the forest, and with it, a pervasive friendliness.
-The branch where the terrible thing had perched was empty.
-It was a while before I stopped shaking.
-With tentative steps, I walked to where the cats had sat, but the snow was unbroken, except for my footprints.
+The branch where the terrible thing had perched now stood empty.
+It took a while before I stopped shaking.
+With tentative steps, I walked to where the cats had sat, but the snow lay unbroken, except for my footprints.

-There was a dark stain on the snow and I bent down.
+I saw a dark stain on the snow and bent down.
 It was a fluff of cat hair.
 A drop of dark blood fell beside it from the bite on my neck.
 It was then that I sank into the snow and silently sobbed.

 * * *